spacesix/email-to-sms-with-twilio-node.js/README.md

-# Send SMS Messages via Email with Twilio Step by Step.
-A node.js project.
+# Send SMS Messages via Email with Twilio. a node.js script.

 ### Below is a list of my server environment.